 (4) As soon as practicable after an Employer’s contribution day the Board is to notify the Treasurer of the amounts of the contributions required to be made by the Crown for people to whom benefits have become payable since the Employer’s last contribution day and who worked for the Employer immediately before becoming entitled to the benefit.

 [Regulation 31 amended in Gazette 19 Mar 2003 p.
 836; 18 Jan 2008 p.
-149.]
+149; 17 Jan 2012 p.
+470.]

 Subdivision 3 — Member contributions